Village of Brainard Board of Trustees

 Voting nay: none

-Voting aye: Hummel, Robeson, Karber, Pesek, and Vrbka.
+Voting aye: Robeson, Karber, Hummel, Pesek, and Vrbka.

 Voting nay: none

-5. Approve minutes for regular meeting October 21, 2024
+5. Approve minutes for regular and reorganizational meetings December 16, 2024

 Voting aye: Robeson, Hummel, Vrbka, Karber, and Pesek..